A telecommunications company with +600 employees in three countries faced fast-paced changes and high demands from customers.

 The company was 25% slower when comparing with Innovisor ONA Benchmark©.
 This was clearly an issue!

 The relationship data also revealed that the two “collaboration brokers” were clearly connected across the organization.
-They did what was expected from them.
+They did what was expected of them.
 There was however a risk:

 If the two “collaboration brokers” left the company, it would make it an extra 7% slower on top of 25% slower than benchmark